mistic/static-fs/src/filesystem/volume/volume_data_structure.md

-# Static-FS Volume Data Structure
+# Static-Fs Volume Data Structure

-Each static-fs volume stored on disk follows a really simple data structure approach.
+Each Static-Fs volume stored on disk follows a really simple data structure approach.
 It is composed in 2 main parts:

 - global header information